Hex To Decimal C Program

 • Efficiency: It's optimized for speed.

-• Error Handling: While not explicitly shown in this basic example, strtol() provides error handling capabilities (through its return value and a second argument to track the unconverted portion of the string) which are crucial for robust programming.
+• Error Handling: While not explicitly shown in this basic example, strtol() provides error handling capabilities (through its return value and a second argument to track the unconverted portion of the string) which are crucial for strong programming.
 This is important for handling invalid input.

 • Simplicity: It significantly simplifies the conversion process compared to manual methods or custom implementations.